All Episodes

 The only people who believed it would work were Reagan and the Soviets.

-And uh that's his theory.
+And that's his theory.

-He said, Yeah, but the scientists in the Soviet Union were ignored because their leaders were so in awe of U.S. technological capabilities.
+He said, yeah, but the scientists in the Soviet Union were ignored because their leaders were so in awe of U.S. technological capabilities.

 They had seen us do too much.